-Secondly, for every investee an investment analyst consults relevant public disclosures such as the annual report and in the case of impact bonds, the information disclosed by the bond issuer.
+Secondly, for every investee an investment analyst consults relevant public disclosures such as the annual report.
 The public disclosure serves as a data quality check for revenue derived from different products and services.
-The SDG scores and public disclosure are used to determine whether the corporate investee or impact bond substantially contributes to one of the five Triodos transitions as also represented in the sustainability objective.
+The SDG scores and public disclosure are used to determine whether the corporate investee substantially contributes to one of the five Triodos transitions as also represented in the sustainability objective.
 The impact objectives and criteria of the five transitions are described in detail on the Triodos IM website.

 After the transition fit is decided, the analyst selects the relevant transition and writes the impact narrative in Bipsync, according to the four-eyes principle this is verified by a second analyst.
-This impact narrative is presented for approval in the investment case meeting or fixed income meeting with the Research team and fund managers.
-Final approval in the

-Bipsync system is completed by the head of Research.
+This impact narrative is presented for approval in the investment case meeting with the Research team and fund managers.
+Final approval in the Bipsync system is completed by the head of Research.
 The resulting whitelisting and transition fit are communicated to the Front Office Support team.